lucianpls/libahtse/README.md

 AHTSE Utily library, C++, to be shared between AHTSE modules

-Contains image codecs for JPEG, JPEG12 and PNG
+Includes image codecs for JPEG, JPEG12 and PNG
 The content of jpeg12-6b folder is used to generate a static JPEG library with 12 bit names
+The 8 bit libjpeg and libpng used are the system ones.
+This makes it possible to use jpeg-turbo for 8 bit and jpeg12-6b for 12 bit

 ## AHTSE development rules